 Embrace every failure: Own it, learn from it, and take full responsibility for making sure that next time, things will turn out differently

 Whenever you raise your hand and volunteer you wind up being asked to do more.
 That’s great.
-Doing more is an opportunity to learn, to impress, to gain skills, to build new relationships and to do something more than you would otherwise been able to do.
+Doing more is an opportunity to learn, to impress, gain skills, to build new relationships.
+To do something more than you would otherwise been able to do.
 Success is based on action.
 The more you volunteer, the more you get to act.
 Successful people step forward to create opportunities.